 In the past few years my prayer life has deepened, and continues to deepen each and every day, and learning to wait in prayer is just one thing that has transformed my understanding of prayer.

-I have put together a 7-day teaching called 7 Days to a Better Prayer Life.
+I have put together a 7-day teaching called the 7 Day Fervent Prayer Strategy eStudy.